 Use this online CAGR calculator to easily calculate the Compound annual growth rate of an investment or a business metric of interest.
+The compound growth calculator can be used for compounding growth over any period (daily, weekly, monthly).

 Using the CAGR calculator